Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Distributed Training Pitfalls
 =============================

-The :class:`~pytorch_lightning.lite.LightningLite` provides you the tools to scale your training, but there are several major challenges ahead of you now:
+The :class:`~pytorch_lightning.lite.LightningLite` provides you with the tools to scale your training, but there are several major challenges ahead of you now: